 Once you are employed and intend to stay employed for some time, it is important to build a powerful professional network.
 It is so easy to become complacent and stop developing your professional network when you have been in a job for some time.

 But if you have recently been in the job market you will realize just how critical to your professional survival it is to have a strong network.
-There are plenty of tips and articles on where to find people, how and when to connect to them and even what you need to say to attract and maintain your network.
+There are plenty of tips and articles on where to find people, how and when to connect to them, and even what you need to say to attract and maintain your network.
 This article focuses on WHO should be in your network.
 Each of these people can play a powerful role within your network.
-Choose wisely according to the contribution they can make and the potential of the relationship, with their age not a consideration.
+Choose wisely according to the contribution they can make and the potential of the professional relationship.